Talk to us today about how you can reach out and connect with your people with our In-Touch tool.

 How In-Touch is helping this state government agency connected to their people

-The In-Touch tool is easy to use and navigate.
-It shows data in real-time which has been helpful especially with reading and analysing the hundreds of free-text comments, saving us time after the survey has closed.
+The wellbeing survey is easy to use and navigate.
+It shows data in real-time which has been helpful, especially with reading and analysing the hundreds of free-text comments, saving us time after the survey has closed.
 We’ve been running monthly pulse surveys so using our time as efficiently as we can has been important to be able to understand and communicate results, and formulate actions before the next survey commences.
 The Roadmaps feature has been a helpful starting point in creating actions that can address areas for improvement for our people.

 Measure what’s most important to employees now

 Our team of psychologists developed our In-Touch employee pulse tool to measure and track the factors most impacted by COVID-19 including:

 - Social isolation /connectedness – many people working remotely

 - Wellbeing – employees feeling healthy and happy are also being impacted through different working arrangements or a perceived lack of job security

 - Trust – the level of trust employees feel towards their employers is being impacted currently, particularly if regular honest and open communication is not forthcoming